awesomemotive/wp-simple-pay-lite/README.md

-WP-Stripe-Checkout
+Stripe Checkout for WordPress
 ==================

-Add a beautiful Stripe checkout form to your WordPress site.
+Add beautiful Stripe checkout forms to your WordPress site.